 - Select the Compatibility tab.
 Then tick Run this program as an administrator and click OK.

 Now OBS should be working with full access and recording your screen properly.
 If not so, there are a few more fixes you can try.

 Fix 3 – Close unnecessary background programs

-To avoid software conflicts, it’s suggested you shut down all unneeded programs running in the background before you use OBS.
+Software conflicts can also be a cause.
+To avoid this, you should shut down all unneeded programs running in the background before using OBS.
 Here are the steps:

 - Right-click any empty area of the taskbar and click Task Manager.

 - Right-click a program you’d like to close and click End task.Don’t end any programs you’re unfamiliar with, as they may be critical for the functioning of your computer.

 Once done, restart OBS to test.
 If the not recording problem persists, continue to the next fix below.

 Fix 4 – Change the graphics settings

 For users who are running OBS on a laptop or a multi-GPU system, using the wrong graphics card will trigger performance issues with the specific capture type, and therefore makes it impossible to capture your screen.
 To fix this, you can select the graphics card manually via Windows settings.